crazynds/Material-Maratona-de-Programacao/Algoritmos/Grafos/prims-algorithm.md

         m = edges
         n = nodes

-        this function return a tree of MST
+        this function return a list of edges of MST

         can be faster if you replace s(set) to a array of True or False
             - code needs to be adapted to this change;